jcuhnoio/Olin_Data_Science_2023/challenges/c08-structures-assignment.md

     misleading.
 - Does the confidence interval above account for uncertainty arising from the *Monte Carlo approximation*?
 Why or why not?
-  - (Your response here) No, this method is a mere implementation of the Monte Carlo approximation with the measured data.
+  - (Your response here) Yes, uncertainty that arises from the Monte Carlo method has been accounted for.
+The confidence interval is derived from the mean and standard deviation of the Monte Carlo samples.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
   - (Your response here) No, as the distribution is only fitted to the